"Thought it was London": Clip of actors on board 1st Lagos Red Line train trends

-Lagos Red Line Rail: Video As Jide Kosoko, Yomi-Fash, Actors Board Train From Oyinbo to Agbado
+Lagos Red Line Rail: Video As Jide Kosoko, Yomi-Fash, Actors Board Train From Oyingbo to Agbado

 - A video showing some Nollywood actors among the first passengers to board Lagos' Red Line train is trending online

-- The video showed the likes of Jide Kosoko, Yomi Fash-Lanso, Ayo Adesanyo, among some of the people who boarded the train from Lagos to the Agbado area of Ogun state
+- Jide Kosoko, Yomi Fash-Lanso, and Ayo Adesanya, were among some of the people who boarded the train from Lagos to the Agbado area of Ogun state

 - The video of the Nollywood stars showing support for the Lagos state government has been met with mixed reactions

-CHECK OUT: Flexible Payment Plans Available!
-Invest in Yourself & See the Return with Our Affordable Copywriting Course.

-Nollywood actors Jide Kosoko, Yomi Fash-Lanso, Ayo Adesanya, and Ricardo Agbor were among the first passengers to board the first Lagos Red Line train from the Oyingbo area of Lagos State to the Agbado area of Ogun State.
+Nollywood actors Jide Kosoko, Yomi Fash-Lanso, Ayo Adesanya, and Ricardo Agbor were among the first passengers to board the Lagos Red Line train from the Oyingbo area of Lagos to the Agbado area of Ogun state.

 Recall that Lagos state governor Babajide Sanwo-Olu made headlines after he flagged off the red line rail for commercial operations.